cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

   * Run ```git config --global user.name "Your Name"``` to add your username.

 **Final Setup Steps:**
- * Run the shell script to set up the necessary dependancies for the parent node.
+ * Run the shell script to set up the necessary dependancies for the parent node (running this step can take some time).
  ```
  cd ~/git-repos/fa18-523-84/project-code
  chmod u+x parent_node.sh